radiatoryang/liplab/README.md

 ## DEVELOPMENT NOTES: THIS DOESN'T ACTUALLY EXIST YET!

 Sooo this doesn't actually exist yet.
 I've written out a spec that should theoretically work.
 All the individual parts of the toolchain are there, it's just a matter of spending a good month trying to connect everything and making it usable / stable.
 I don't have a lot of time, to be honest, but eventually I want to build this out.

 If someone else wants to implement my spec and stuff, I'd be grateful... whatever you do, it should NOT be a Unity Editor plug-in, but rather a standalone tool, so that anyone with any game engine could make use of it.

+Workflow is conceptually based on Valve's FacePoser tool for Source 1. https://developer.valvesoftware.com/wiki/QuickStartLipSync

 ## QUICKSTART